-Limited or Non-Traditional Credit History 4.6
+4.6 Limited or Non-Traditional Credit History

 For all Conventional loan transactions, one or more borrower(s) are required to have traditional credit as evidenced by a credit score.
 AUS messages and Agency guidelines for non-traditional credit references must be followed when one borrower on the loan does not have a credit score.
+See Agency guidelines for acceptable types of non-traditional credit when AUS messages and guidelines require.